dotnet/docs/docs/core/diagnostics/compare-metric-apis.md

 ### System.Diagnostics.Metrics

 [System.Diagnostics.Metrics](metrics-instrumentation.md) APIs are the newest cross-platform APIs, and were designed in close collaboration with the
 [OpenTelemetry](https://opentelemetry.io/) project.
-The OpenTelemetry effort is an industry-wide collaboration across telemetry tooling vendors, programming languages, and application developers to create a broadly compatible standard for telemetry APIs.
-To eliminate any friction associated with adding third-party dependencies, .NET embeds the metrics API directly into the base class libraries.
+If you don't have a specific reason to use one of the older APIs covered below, [System.Diagnostics.Metrics](metrics-instrumentation.md) is a good default choice for new work.
+It's available by targeting .NET 6+, or in older .NET Core and .NET Framework apps by adding a reference to the .NET
-It's available by targeting .NET 6+, or in older .NET Core and .NET Framework apps by adding a reference to the .NET [System.Diagnostics.DiagnosticsSource](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource) 6.0+ NuGet package.
+[System.Diagnostics.DiagnosticsSource](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource) 6.0+ NuGet package.
 In addition to aiming at broad compatibility, this API adds support for many things that were lacking from earlier APIs, such as: